Skip to Content

 13. Barceloneta

 You can’t go to Barcelona and not go to Barceloneta.
-The beach, palm trees, and the emblematic skyline make it one of the best Barcelona photo spots.
+The beach, palm trees, and the emblematic skyline make it one of the best places to take pictures in Barcelona.

 Passeig Martim is the main street here that goes down the beachfront, and is a great spot for a stroll.
 At the end of the path is the W Hotel, one of the most iconic buildings in the city.

 Barceloneta is one of the most touristy spots in the city, so if you want a crowdless shot, you’ll have to come very early in the morning.
 However, I came around sunset – because Barceloneta is also full of beachside bars.
-Nothing better than watching the sunset with a sangria in hand after a long day of exploring the most Instagrammable places in Barcelona, am I right?
+Nothing better than watching the sunset with a sangria in hand after a long day of exploring the best Barcelona Instagram spots, am I right?

 Address: Passeig Marítim de la Barceloneta, 08003 Barcelona